 The Natural History Museum of Lausanne is located on top of an enormous hill in the historic yet cutting-edge town of Lausanne, Switzerland.
 When you walk into the museum, a sensation of being in a museum will sweep over you.
 You can smell the dusty museum air – a musky scent akin to old and yellowed paperbacks, the residual cleaning product formerly applied to the ubiquitous large-tile floor, the formaldehyde fumes seeping out from the glass specimen preservation jars.
 At the NHML you can find an extensive collection of stuffed birds, plasticized reptiles, and a great white shark.
 They have fossils and full skeletons of mastodons, dinosaurs, and whales.
 For your viewing pleasure there are preserved mammal organs, brains, and fetuses.
 It’s a perfect place for a first date.

 What follows is a short slideshow of photographs taken in Iceland.
 The Golden Circle and South Coast are two areas that feature a small fraction of the myriad natural wonders found in Iceland, a relativity new (18 million years-old) land mass bubbling with geothermal activity, coursing with subterranean lava channels, and serving as a splitting point for the North American and Eurasian continental plates.
-On the surface, vast expanses of moss-covered volcanic rocks extended out to black sand beaches, the product of volcanic ash.
+On the surface, vast expanses of terrariumesque, moss-covered volcanic rocks extend out to black sand beaches, the product of volcanic ash.
 There are towering cinder cones covered in rich greens and sulfuric reds, dreamlands where geysers and mudpits spew steam and boiling water into the cold and windy air where billowing clouds morph and race across the bright blue sky, which simply dims during the course of the evening in the land of the midnight sun.
 It is a marvelous place with wild colors, like one big dream, surpassing all expectations.